-Not greeting new subscribers with a heartfelt welcome message.
+By not greeting new subscribers with a heartfelt welcome email.

 Look at it this way:

-They have shared their email because they want to build a relationship.
-You should reciprocate by showing how excited and honored you are.
-Even better, return the favor by offering a special discount (more on that later).
+They have shared their email address because they want to build a relationship.
+You should show them that you appreciate their business by sending them a message.

-If you don’t bother with a welcome message, you are neglecting your subscribers, and they are not going to like it.
+If you don’t bother with a welcome email, you’re neglecting your subscribers, and they are not going to like it.

 74.4% subscribers said that they expect a welcome message when they subscribe.
 Still, as many as 83% brands fail to make a good first impression to new subscribers.
 Also, 41% brands did not reach out even after 48 hours of subscription and 27% took an astonishing 3 weeks to send their first message.